Moroni and Nephi

 1878.
 In a letter dated 7 Jan 1878, Edward Stevenson writes to John Taylor about his visit to David writing "he related many very interesting items of seeing one of the Nephites in company of the Prophet and Oliver when Joseph's countenance became almost transparent &c."

 1888.
 Andrew Jensen reports an account of from a grandson of Mary Whitmer about her seeing the plates.
-Jensen inserts a parenthetical that Mary was wrong because the messenger must have been Moroni.
+Jensen inserts a parenthetical (bolded below) that Mary was wrong because the messenger must have been Moroni.

 1891.
 Stevenson writes a letter to Wilford Woodruff dated Oct.
 6, 1891, in which he relates: